HatwalneMadhav/PowerPlatformConnectors/custom-connectors/EightFold/README.md

 ## Publisher: HR Copilot

 ## Prerequisites
 > To access the Benifex connector you need username and password.
+More documentation can be found here https://apidocs.eightfold.ai/docs/oauth-configuration

 ## Supported Operations